Diptonil/devops-engineering/Google Cloud Platform/README.md

 1. **Essential Google Cloud Infrastructure - Foundation**: This contains materials regarding the core infrastructure - the underlying basic framework that powers the complex systems.
 This is an introductory level course and the second in its series.
     - Offers special insight into the Networking and Compute services.
     - Services discussed: *Cloud NAT*, *Cloud DNS*, *VPC Networks*, *Cloud Shell*, *Cloud Console* & *Compute Engine*.

+## Beyond the Courses

+1. **Commands**: This directory has the explanation of mostly used commands so that it may serve as a point of reference while working in Cloud.
+1. **Cloud Digital Leader Certification Preparation**: This directory has the materials relevant for passing the GCP CDL certification.